Death as Spectacle in Novels

-Did you know the famous 1972 film Deliverance starring Burt Reynolds and Jon Voight was also a novel?
+Did you know the famous Academy Award-nominated 1972 film Deliverance starring Burt Reynolds and Jon Voight was first a novel?
 Again doesn’t 100% fit the theme, but interesting to know if you’ve only seen the film.
-And if you haven’t seen the film… you definitely should!
+And if you haven’t seen it… you definitely should!

 The novel follows the story of Jeff Converse, a Columbia University architecture student who wrongly convicted of a brutal crime, and through a series of twists and turns that we don’t need to get into here, finds himself hunted through a subterranean New York by a group of the city’s most powerful men and women.
 If he makes it to the outside world, he lives, if not he dies.